 The Wicked Witch of the West, Cruella de Vil and Captain Hook are just a few examples of antagonists you could describe in relatively few words and people would instantly know who they were.
 Iconic baddies usually have something about them that’s visually distinctive.

-Sshh.
+need to buy forzest Sshh.
 Did you hear something?

 Breathe heavily before you speak and chances are you’ll be asked why you are impersonating Darth Vader.
 If you think about it, he wouldn’t be half as menacing without his loud breath.
 How a character talks, the words they use or even how they sound can all add to the unsavoriness of a character.